 We don’t support Google Pay for Android, but instead have our own similar Contactless Mobile service.
 You’ll need to set up the service in our app, but you can then use it for payments up to £100 (though you’ll need to enter your PIN for payments over £30).

 Read more about using Contactless Mobile.

 You don’t need your card or a smartphone to make contactless payments – there are other options, too.

-- bPay means you can use a key fob, wristband or your wristwatch strap for payments up to £30 – all things you’re much less likely to forget when you leave the house.
+- Pingit means you can use a key fob, wristband or your wristwatch strap for payments up to £30.

-You don’t need to bank with us to use bPay, but there is a small charge for each bPay gadget.
-Find out more about using bPay for contactless payments
+You don’t need to bank with us to use Pingit, but there's a charge for Pingit devices.
+Find out more about Pingit devices

 - Direct Debits and standing orders are great ways to pay your regular bills – and they mean you won’t ever forget to pay.

 Direct Debits must be set up with the company you want to pay, but you can set up a regular payment to someone with a standing order by calling into a branch or by telephoning us (you can do it online and with our app, too)

 - A high-visibility card can help if problems with your sight make it difficult to use a debit card.
 There are 12 designs with easy-to-read numbers and a notch so you can feel which way round the card goes into a cash machine slot.
 Just ask for a high-visibility card in your local branch

 - A template can help if you have trouble writing cheques, filling in bank slips or signing new cards – again, just ask